 You have to adjust your ranges based on your call mix, customer mix and the like.

-Of course if you are in WFM or you are in Process improvement and/or Customer journey mapping, AHT is super important.
+Of course, if you are in WFM or you are in Process improvement and/or Customer journey mapping, the AHT metric is super important.

 And WFM folks tend to understand that the biggest improvements in AHT come from technology and process improvement.